LooseLab/readfish/README.md

 way most fit for purpose, and a return call can be made to the server to unblock the read in progress and so direct sequencing capacity towards reads of interest.

-**This implementation of Read Until requires Guppy version 3.4.5. and MinKNOW version core 3.6.
+**This implementation of ReadFish requires Guppy version 3.4.5. and MinKNOW version core 3.6.
 It will not work on earlier versions and performance is not currently guranteed on later versions.**

 **Guppy 3.4.5 is available from here https://mirror.oxfordnanoportal.com/software/analysis/ont-guppy_3.4.5_linux64.tar.gz **

-**Currently we only recommend LINUX for running Read Until.
+**Currently we only recommend LINUX for running ReadFish.
 We have not had effective performance on other platforms to date.**

 The code here has been tested with Guppy in GPU mode using GridION Mk1 and